mbland/wsl-websocket-crash-demo/README.md

 Linux and Windows Subsystem for Linux.
 The files were generated all at once by running `./collect-logs`.

-The `strace phantomjs` logs checked into the repo are heavily filtered by the `STRACE_FILTER` defined in `collect-logs`, and have had all lines removed just before the point at which the `index.html` file is successfully loaded (for `--no-ws`) or at which the crash occurs.
+The `logs/wsl/debug.log` and `logs/wsl/strace.log` files contain crash-related output.
+All other log files contain output from successful runs.
+I've heavily filtered and edited the `logs/*/strace*.log` files to remove all lines just before the point at which the `index.html` file is successfully loaded (for `--no-ws`) or at which the crash occurs.
+The full strace output can be generated via `run-demo --strace`.

 The relevant output from `logs/wsl/strace.log` appears to be:

 ```
 socket(PF_INET, SOCK_STREAM|SOCK_CLOEXEC|SOCK_NONBLOCK, IPPROTO_IP) = 8